AlekseyKanaev/chat/README.md

 # Chat
 This is my toy project, written in rust.
 I also added very basic frontend, written in flutter, it's web build is in *flutter_web_build* folder.
 If you will use flutter front for testing, you shuold use localhost:3030 for http and localhost:30366, because these are hardcoded into flutter source code.
 I know that this is bad practise, but I very new to flutter dev and don't want to spend more time on researching the matter.
 Please, use config.yaml to define those params.
+To start a webserver for flutter front run *python -m http.server 8000* from the *flutter_web_build* folder.
+I used Mongo DB for storage, so it must be installed on a system.